lz4/lz4/doc/lz4_Frame_format.md

 __EndMark__

-The flow of blocks ends when the last data block is announced with an invalid size of “0”, expressed as a 32-bits value (exactly `0x00000000`).
+The flow of blocks ends when the last data block is followed by the 32-bit value `0x00000000`.

 __Content Checksum__